multiversx/mx-docs/docs/sdk-and-tools/sdk-py/mxpy-cli.md

 For this, a new command `mxpy tx relay` has been added.
 The command can be used to relay a previously signed transaction.
 The saved transaction can be loaded from a file using the `--infile` argument.

 There are two options when creating the relayed transaction:
-1. Create the inner transaction separately.
-(Sender signature and relayer signature are added in different steps.)
+1. Create the relayed transaction
-2. Create directly the relayed transaction.
-(Both signatures are added in one step.)
+2. Add the signatures (sender and relayer)

 ### Creating the inner transaction